Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 Creighton vs. NC State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite